dailydevops/healthchecks/README.md

 | **[NetEvolve.HealthChecks.SqlServer](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer/)** | [![Nuget](https://img.shields.io/nuget/v/NetEvolve.HealthChecks.SqlServer?logo=nuget)](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer) | [![Nuget](https://img.shields.io/nuget/dt/NetEvolve.HealthChecks.SqlServer?logo=nuget)](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer) | *Contains HealthChecks for Microsoft SqlServer, based on `Microsoft.Data.SqlClient`.* |
 | **[NetEvolve.HealthChecks.SqlServer.Legacy](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer.Legacy/)** | [![Nuget](https://img.shields.io/nuget/v/NetEvolve.HealthChecks.SqlServer.Legacy?logo=nuget)](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer.Legacy) | [![Nuget](https://img.shields.io/nuget/dt/NetEvolve.HealthChecks.SqlServer.Legacy?logo=nuget)](https://www.nuget.org/packages/NetEvolve.HealthChecks.SqlServer.Legacy) | *Contains HealthChecks for Microsoft SqlServer, based on `System.Data.SqlClient`.* |
 <!-- packages:end -->

+### Package naming explanation
+The package names are based on the following naming schema - `NetEvolve.HealthChecks.<GroupName?>.<ServiceName>`

+The `GroupName` is optional and is used to group related services.
+For example, all azure platform services are grouped under `Azure`.
+The `ServiceName` is the name of the service for which the health check is provided.
+For example, `SqlServer` or `MySql`.

+The following table lists all planned and used groups.
+We will add more groups maybe in the future, if the demand is there.
+- Apache
+- AWS
+- Azure
+- GCP

 ## Supported .NET version
 We try to support the latest LTS and STS versions of .NET ([.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core)), as well as the latest preview version of .NET.
 We will try to support each framework version for at least 3 years, but we can't guarantee it.
 This depends on the support of related NuGet packages and the .NET platform itself.